entavelis/BigDataAnalyticsProgramming/README.md

 ---------------

-The initial assignment's code we had to work upon was provided by the Teaching Assistants:
+The initial assignments' code we had to work upon was provided by the Teaching Assistants:
 - Jessa Bekker
 - Toon Van Craenendonck
 - Pieter Robberechts